-3.5.1 Any course either set in the 2022/23 business plan or requested during the year that is not eligible for ESFA or other external funding will be costed on a case-by-case basis.
-Each course will then be examined in detail and if approved, fees and charges will be applied accordingly.
+- 3.5.1 Any course either set in the 2023/24 business plan or requested during the year that is not eligible for ESFA or other external funding will be costed on a case-by-case basis.
+Each course will then be examined in detail and if approved, fees and charges will be applied accordingly. - 3.5.2 Any students that are deemed to be attending funded courses on a non-progression basis, following advice and guidance, will fall under the category of "Leisure Learners" and will be subject to fees and charges on a full cost basis for tuition and all associated residential costs (accommodation and meals).